Parity of a permutation

-In mathematics, when X is a finite set with at least two elements, the permutations of X (i.e. the bijective functions from X to X) fall into two classes of equal size: the even permutations and the odd permutations.
+In mathematics, when X is a finite set with at least two elements, the permutations of X (that is, the bijective functions from X to itself) fall into two classes of equal size: the even permutations and the odd permutations.
 If any total ordering of X is fixed, the parity (oddness or evenness) of a permutation $\sigma$ of X can be defined as the parity of the number of inversions for σ, i.e., of pairs of elements x, y of X such that x < y and σ(x) > σ(y).

 The sign, signature, or signum of a permutation σ is denoted sgn(σ) and defined as +1 if σ is even and −1 if σ is odd.
 The signature defines the alternating character of the symmetric group S_{n}.
 Another notation for the sign of a permutation is given by the more general Levi-Civita symbol (ε_{σ}), which is defined for all maps from X to X, and has value zero for non-bijective maps.